ashtawy/optimol/README.md

 3. They support training as a single model or as an ensemble of models.
 4. Multi-task learning, enabling prediction of multiple tasks concurrently.
 5. It accommodates both target-based and ligand-based prediction tasks.
-6. The loss function supports classification and regression tasks and inequality constraints that are common in drug discovery data (e.g., 5 < pIC50 < 8).
+6. The loss function supports classification and regression tasks.

 ## Install using conda